Why health and well-being?

-Ensuring healthy lives and promoting wellbeing for people at all ages is essential to sustainable development.
-Significant efforts are needed to fully eradicate a wide range of diseases and address many different persistent and emerging health issues including Covid-19, to which people living in sub-standard conditions are particularly vulnerable.
+Ensuring healthy lives and promoting the well-being for people at all ages is essential to sustainable development.
+Significant efforts are needed to fully eradicate a wide range of diseases and address many different persistent and emerging health issues.

 Our Jesuit partners reach out daily to people affected by health issues and wellbeing issues who are living on the margins of society.